eth-protocol-fellows/protocol-studies/docs/contributing.md

 ## Contributing

-Before you start with editing, please read the code of conduct, following guide and make yourself familiar wit the overall wiki structure.
+Before you start with editing, please read the code of conduct, following guide and make yourself familiar with the overall wiki structure.

-The wiki source is hosted in github repository at github.com/eth-protocol-fellows/protocol-wiki.
+The wiki source is hosted in github repository at [github.com/eth-protocol-fellows/protocol-studies](https://github.com/eth-protocol-fellows/protocol-studies).
 Mirrored at //TODO

 > The wiki is served from `wiki-pages` branch.
 When contributing, open a PR to `main` branch (repo default branch).
 After a while, all updates are collectively upstreamed to `wiki-pages` to update the website.